esteng/ambiguous_parsing/README.md

 Splits are created by `generation/create_splits.py` and `generation/create_fewshot_splits.py`.
 These files take a dataset config, which is a Hydra config file.
 All configs are stored in `generation/data_configs/`.

+## Parsing results
+All parsing is handled by [this fork of BenchCLAMP](https://github.com/esteng/semantic_parsing_with_constrained_lm/tree/lamp).
+See the README there for more details.